HarshilTandel/30-days-of-Javascript-challenge-by-Hitesh-Choudhary-/README.md

   - Learn the basics of tree data structures, including binary trees, binary search trees, and balanced trees.
   - Implement common tree operations like insertion, deletion, and traversal (in-order, pre-order, post-order).
   - Understand the concepts of AVL trees and red-black trees for self-balancing properties.

+## Day 18: Algorithms 🔢

+1. **Bubble Sort**: Repeatedly compares and swaps adjacent elements to sort the list.
+Simple but inefficient for large datasets.

+2. **Selection Sort**: Repeatedly selects the smallest (or largest) element from the unsorted portion and moves it to the sorted portion.
+Simple but inefficient for large datasets.

+3. **Quick Sort**: Divides the list into smaller sub-lists based on a pivot element, recursively sorts the sub-lists, and then combines them.
+Efficient with a time complexity of O(n log n) on average.

+4. **Binary Search**: Efficiently searches a sorted list by repeatedly dividing the search interval in half.
+Time complexity is O(log n).

+5. **Dynamic Programming**: Solves complex problems by breaking them down into simpler subproblems and storing the results to avoid redundant calculations.
+Used for optimization problems like the knapsack problem and Fibonacci sequence.

+6. **Knapsack Problem**: Determines the most valuable combination of items to carry without exceeding the weight limit.
+Solved using dynamic programming or greedy algorithms.

+7. **Fibonacci Sequence**: Calculates the nth Fibonacci number using recursive, iterative, or dynamic programming approaches.